jcu-eresearch/plone-user-doc/source/managingcontent.rst

 Authors
 -------

-* The author can chose **Retract** from the State drop-down menu, which moves the document back into the Private state.
+* The author can choose ``Retract`` from the State drop-down menu, which moves the document back into the ``Private`` state.
 * The author then makes the change and saves the document which adds it back to the review list.
-* It must be approved by the reviewer/manager and to be published again
+* It must be approved by the reviewer/manager and to be published again.

 Managers
 --------